Affirmative Action: Court Decisions

 In 2008, several high school seniors who had been denied admission at the University of Texas-Austin filed a lawsuit.
 The students argued that the University of Texas could not use race as a factor in admission processes if there were other race-neutral options that would have the same results on diversity.
 A federal district judge found in favor of the University of Texas, stating that the University had complied with the admission requirements laid out in Grutter v.
 Bollinger.
 Additionally, the court cited a University of Texas study from 2002, which found that that year 79 percent of the university's individual courses had zero or one African-American students and 30 percent of the courses had zero or one Hispanic students.
 Thus, the court decided that while race neutral options had been considered, these options were not a viable way for the University of Texas system to maintain and increase diversity.
 In January 2011, a three-judge panel of the Fifth Circuit Court of Appeals heard the case and upheld the ruling in favor of the University of Texas.
 In June 2011, the full court decided not to rehear the lawsuit, letting the decision of the three-member panel stand.
-The U.S. Supreme Court is currently hearing arguments on the case.
+The U.S. Supreme Court agreed to hear the case in February 2012.

 In the 1978 case, Regents of the University of California v.
 Bakke, the U.S. Supreme Court ruled that using racial quotas in college admission decisions violated the Equal Protection Clause.
 The Equal Protection Clause, included in the Fourteenth Amendment to the U.S. Constitution, affirms that "no state shall deny to any person within its jurisdiction the equal protection of the laws."
 While this landmark decision eliminated racial quotas, it did allow race to be considered as one of many admission factors for the purpose of achieving a diverse student body.